The Elder Scrolls II: Daggerfall

-The Elder Scrolls II: Daggerfall is an open-world, action role-playing game published by Bethesda Softworks.
-The second video game in the Elder Scrolls series, it was released on September 20, 1996, for MS-DOS, following the success of 1994's The Elder Scrolls: Arena.
+The Elder Scrolls II: Daggerfall is a 1996 action role-playing game published by Bethesda Softworks.
+The second installment in the Elder Scrolls series, it was released on September 20, 1996 for MS-DOS, following the success of 1994's The Elder Scrolls: Arena.
 The story follows the player, sent by the Emperor, to free the ghost of King Lysandus from his earthly shackles and discover what happened to a letter sent from the Emperor to the former queen of Daggerfall.

-Compared to its predecessor, Arena, the player can now only travel within two provinces in Tamriel: High Rock and Hammerfell; however, Daggerfall consists of 15,000 cities, towns, villages, and dungeons for the character to explore.
-Arena's experience-point based system was replaced with a system that rewards the player for utilizing role-playing elements within the game.
-Daggerfall includes more customization options, featuring an improved character generation engine, as well as a GURPS-influenced class creation system, offering players the chance to create their own classes and assign their own skills.
+Compared to its predecessor, Arena, the player can now only travel within two provinces in Tamriel, those being High Rock and Hammerfell.
+Daggerfall consists of 15,000 cities, towns, villages, and dungeons for the character to explore.
+Arena's experience-point-based system was replaced with a system that rewards the player for utilizing role-playing elements within the game.
+Daggerfall includes more customization options, featuring an improved character generation engine as well as a GURPS-influenced class creation system, offering players the chance to create their classes and assign their skills.

-The game was a critical and commercial success upon release, surpassing its predecessor in the Game of the Year Awards and going on to win several awards.
+The game was a critical and commercial success, with sales of around 700,000 copies by 2000.
 The game was followed by The Elder Scrolls III: Morrowind in 2002.
-In 2009, to commemorate the fifteenth anniversary of the Elder Scrolls franchise, Daggerfall was made free to download from the Bethesda website.
+In 2009, to commemorate the 15th anniversary of the Elder Scrolls franchise, Daggerfall was made free to download from the Bethesda website.